eda6767/cloud_composer/README.md

 <img width="1275" alt="Zrzut ekranu 2023-05-15 o 13 01 18" src="https://github.com/eda6767/airflow/assets/102791467/a4aea114-af3a-4dbe-80c4-661ca03ba420">

-As a first step we will create Composer Environment
+As a first step we will create Composer Environment.
+For this purpose we will set the minimum number of nodes which is - 3, and n1-stanard-1 as a machine type.

 <img width="689" alt="Zrzut ekranu 2023-05-15 o 13 02 11" src="https://github.com/eda6767/airflow/assets/102791467/a0574b3d-8478-4c6e-903b-a0081ca981b2">